-The GCS Pupils Age prognostic charts were developed by Gordon Murray, Paul Brennan and Graham Teasdale, and published by the Journal of Neurosurgery in 2018.
-The charts provide a simple graphical presentation of the probabilities of outcome from traumatic brain injury based on GCS, pupil reactivity, age and CT scan findings.
+The GCS Pupils Age prognostic charts provide a simple graphical presentation of the probabilities of outcome from traumatic brain injury based on GCS, pupil reactivity, age and CT scan findings.
+They were developed by Gordon Murray, Paul Brennan and Graham Teasdale, and published by the Journal of Neurosurgery in 20181 (Link).

 GCS-P = GCS – Pupil Reactivity Score

-So, imagine that you are asked to assess a 50 year old patient who has been ejected from the passenger seat of a car at high velocity.
+You are asked to assess a 50 year old patient who has been ejected from the passenger seat of a car at high velocity.
 They make no eye, verbal or motor movements spontaneously, or in response to your spoken requests.
-When stimulated their eyes do not open, they make only incomprehensible sounds, and their arms abnormally flex.
-This can be scored as E1V2M3 using the Glasgow Coma Scale, giving a sum score of 6.
+When stimulated their eyes do not open, they make no sounds, but their arms flex normally.
+This can be scored as E1V1M4 using the Glasgow Coma Scale, giving a sum score of 6.

 You now test their pupil reactivity to light.
 Neither pupil is reactive to light.
 This gives a Pupil reactivity Score (PRS) of 2.

-The GCS-P can then be determined as GCS - PRS, which in this case it 6 - 2 = 4.
+The GCS-P can then be determined as GCS - PRS, which in this case is 6 - 2 = 4.